Swiss-Polar-Institute/data-management-guidance/documentation/working_on_data.md

 [Github](https://github.com/) is commonly used as a platform for software versioning.

-It is worth checking with your institution if the have anything already set-up for your use.
+It is worth checking with your institution if they have anything already set-up for your use.

 ### Recording the provenance of your data